 A spouse who constantly threatens divorce needs to bolster their conflict resolution skills.
 There is no place for threats, ultimatums, and intimidation tactics in a healthy marriage.

 Alcoholism can definitely put a huge strain on a marriage.
 It is destructive behavior that requires outside counsel.
 If the alcoholic refuses to seek help, it may be time to reevaluate the marriage.

 It is common to experience dry spells when daily life gets demanding and exhausting, especially when children are in the mix.
 If sex dwindles to nearly nothing, it is the couple's responsibility to make an effort to spark that fire again.
-It is dangerous to dismiss the physical needs of your partner.
-Plus, everyone deserves to have a satisfying sex life.
+Never underestimate the basic intimate needs of your partner; everyone deserves to have a satisfying sex life.

 A common mistake is "letting yourself go" after tying the knot.
 As hard as it is, try to resist the urge to live in sweatpants and stop bathing.
 Make the effort to go on regular date nights and occasionally dress up for your partner the way you did in the early days.
 It's essential for keeping the passion alive.

 28. A Spouse Who Dismisses Your Thoughts and Desires